Caterina Albert: Literary works

-Within the period of modernism, as well as her entire literary career, Solitud must especially noted, as it perfectly encapsulated Catalan modernism and is still her most recognizable work.
+Within the period of modernism, as well as her entire literary career, Solitud must be especially noted, as it perfectly encapsulated Catalan modernism and is still her most recognizable work.
 The novel’s protagonist, Mila, is a woman who struggles against her social surrounding and for her own individuality.
 In 1909 the work won the premi Fastenrath, and has been translated into many languages.